A view controller that displays the video content from a player object along with system-supplied playback controls.

 - tvOS 9.0+

-AVPlayer makes it easy for you to add media playback capabilities to your application matching the styling and features of the native system players.
-Since
+AVPlayer simplifies adding media playback capabilities to your app that matches the styling and features of the native system players.
+Because

-AVPlayer is a system framework class, your playback applications automatically adopt the new aesthetics and features of future operating system updates without any additional work from you.
+AVPlayer is a system framework class, your playback apps automatically adopt the new aesthetics and features of future operating system updates without any additional work from you.

 AirPlay lets users play your video content on an Apple TV and stream audio content to third-party AirPlay speakers and receivers.

-AVPlayer automatically supports AirPlay, but you need to perform some project and audio session configuration before it can be enabled in your application.
+AVPlayer automatically supports AirPlay, but to enable it you need to perform some project and audio session configuration.
 See Configuring Audio Settings for iOS and tvOS in Media Playback Programming Guide for more on how to perform this configuration.

 See AirPlay Overview for more information about the features and capabilities of AirPlay.